McDonald’s UK Modern Slavery Statement 2023

 Supplier Code of Conduct & Supply Workplace Accountability Programme

-McDonald’s expects all suppliers to meet the standards, and ensure that their facilities meet the standards, and promote the principles outlined in the Code.
-We also expect our suppliers to hold their own supply chain, including subcontractors and third-party labour agencies, to the same standards contained in the Supplier Code of Conduct.
 Fundamental to the Code is the expectation of ethical employment practices by suppliers and their supply chain, including subcontractors and third-party labour agencies.
-The Code prohibits any form of slave, forced, bonded, indentured or involuntary prison labour.
+The Code prohibits any form of slave, forced, bonded, indentured, or involuntary prison labour.
 Suppliers and third-party labour agencies are prohibited from retaining employees’ government-issued identification, passports or work permits as a condition of employment.

 The Supplier Code of Conduct is the cornerstone of the global Supplier Workplace Accountability (“SWA”) programme, which aims to help suppliers understand McDonald’s expectations, verify compliance with our expectations and work toward continuous improvement.
-As of the end of 2022, we had over 4,600 facilities participating in the SWA programme.
-The programme audits many different types of facilities and products, such as food, packaging, uniforms and Happy Meal Toys.
+Our 2023 SWA Global Compliance report indicated that we have more than 4,000 supplier facilities globally in the SWA programme.

 Modern slavery risks are addressed specifically as part of the audit, including a review of ethical recruitment practices to verify that workers are employed under voluntary conditions and have freedom of movement.
 This includes verification that workers are not charged illegal fees as a condition of employment; worker contracts are in local language and signed by the worker; and that suppliers do not retain workers’ government-issued identification, passports or work permits.